angielsteele/visitliverpool3/README.md

 ![Colour Template](./assets/images/readme5.png)

 As Merseyside is located on the Mersey estuary, I wanted the design to be nautical.
 I opted for blue for the main background, and a darker shade for the majority of the text.
-However, due to feedback I later changed this so that the background was #ffffff and the text remained dark blue.
+However, due to feedback I later changed this so that the background was light grey and the text remained dark blue.
 Original iterations meant that the text and background may have been difficult for some users to read correctly.

 ## Images